If you’re going to create an online business, you need a platform to host the information that you want to share and to process your sales.

 Having a dedicated server gives you options for more control.
 You can allocate the resources as you see fit.
 You can change the operating system or web host software.

-Those decisions are advanced issues and may require someone on your staff to control or contracting with someone else to implement and maintain.
+Those decisions are advanced issues and may require someone on your staff to control or contract with someone else to implement and maintain.
 However, you can dictate what happens on a dedicated server.

 Somewhere between Shared WordPress Hosting and a Dedicated Server is a Virtual Private Server (VPS).
 The best WordPress hosting service I’ve ever used is a VPS with Cloudways.
 Specifically, I use a VULTR HF VPS with Cloudways.
 It’s the best combination of price, performance, and service you can find.